 When pupils return, many measures will be put in place to ensure social distancing rules are safely adhered to in the classroom, and the dining hall is no different.

-Schools across the UK are looking at placing collection points in the dining hall and classrooms to allow pupils to collect their lunches within their allotted time and eat their food at certain points around the school, instead of the traditional gathering in the dining hall.
+Schools across the UK are looking at placing collection points in the dining hall and classrooms to allow pupils to collect their lunches within their allotted time and eat their food at specific points around the school, instead of the traditional gathering in the dining hall.

-Combined with the Grab & Go style of lunch many schools are moving toward, placing lunch collection points around the school provides a key way to utilise the space within the building and offers reassurance on pupil safety during lunchtime.
+Combined with the Grab & Go style of lunch many schools are moving toward, placing lunch collection points around the school provides a pivotal way to utilise the space within the building and offers reassurance on pupil safety during lunchtime.

 What is Grab & Go?